⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 • Works flawlessly offline

-• Excellent Apple Watch integration
+• Apple Watch and Wear OS support

 • Clean charts and analytics